cashilysh/inventory-extended/README.md

 **Features:**
-Extra inventory slots are stored along the vanilla inventory NBT player data Vanilla inventory is prefered for item-pickup and crafting outputs (unless full) Keeps the vanilla ´offHand´ and ´equipment´ slot mappings Works seamlessly with the ´KeepInventory´ game rule ´quickMove´ (SHIFT-click-move) works with the extra inventory
+Extra inventory slots are stored along the vanilla inventory NBT player data Vanilla inventory is prefered for item-pickup and crafting outputs (unless full) Keeps the vanilla `offHand` and `equipment` slot mappings Works seamlessly with the `KeepInventory` game rule `quickMove` (SHIFT-click-move) works with the extra inventory

 # Download: